KLayout/klayout/macbuild/ReadMe.md

 ```
   The application bundle **`klayout.app`** is located under:<br>
   **`HW-qt5Brew.pkg.macos-Catalina-release-RsysPhb38`** directory, where
-* "HW-"        means that this is a heavyweight package because both Qt5 and Python Frameworks are deployed.
+* "HW-"        means this is a heavyweight package because both Qt5 and Python Frameworks are deployed.
 * "qt5Brew"    means that Qt5 from Homebrew is used.
 * "RsysPhb38"  means that Ruby is OS-bundled; Python is 3.8 from Homebrew.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.